Russian businessman says company is clean

-Luguev provided a lengthy statement in Russian this week outlining his strong rebuttal of media reports from his country of birth accusing him of criminal links.
+Luguev contacted Sunday Star-Times this week to provide a lengthy statement in Russian outlining his strong rebuttal of media reports from his country of birth accusing him of criminal links.

 He strongly denies any contact with criminals and said his sole dealing with police in Russia was for a speeding offence.

-He said this week from Geneva: "I never even talked with the police [in Russia], because all the time I had special permission to drive and they couldn't stop my car because I was a big boss.
+He told Sunday Star-Times this week from Geneva: "I never even talked with the police [in Russia], because all the time I had special permission to drive and they couldn't stop my car because I was a big boss.
 I had a government job," he said.

 Luguev said he struggled with bad press in Russia as the country for a time was turbulent and without legal safeguards.